w3c/browser-statuses/README.md

 - `"consideration"`: support for the spec or feature is under consideration but not under active developement.
 - `"notsupported"`: spec or feature is not supported in the browser.
+- `""` (only when implementation info was entered manually): implementation status reported by platform status projects is incorrect.
+Actual implementation status is unknown.

 The `status` property is always set.